Bell, Isaac, House

 Isaac Bell House

-The Isaac Bell House is a historic house and National Historic Landmark at 70 Perry Street (at the corner with Bellevue Avenue) in Newport, Rhode Island.
-Also known as Edna Villa, it is one of the outstanding examples of Shingle Style architecture in the United States.
-It was designed by McKim, Mead, and White, and built during the Gilded Age, when Newport was the summer resort of choice for some of America's wealthiest families.
+The Isaac Bell House (also known as Edna Villa) is a historic house at 70 Perry Street, at the corner with Bellevue Avenue, in Newport, Rhode Island, United States.
+Designed by McKim, Mead, and White, it is one of the country's outstanding examples of Shingle Style architecture.
+The house was built during the Gilded Age, when Newport was the summer resort of choice for some of America's wealthiest families, and is designated as a National Historic Landmark.

 (read more...)